xbeat/Machine-Learning/README.md

 LLM frameworks are essential tools for building AI applications with large language models.
 This presentation explores three popular frameworks: LangChain, LlamaIndex, and Haystack, comparing their features, use cases, and implementation in Python.

+## Perceptron Model and Implementation in Python

+Understanding the Perceptron Model

+The perceptron is a fundamental building block of neural networks, representing a mathematical model of a biological neuron.
+It takes multiple input signals, applies weights to them, combines them with a bias term, and produces a binary output through an activation function.

 ## Comprehensive Guide to SQL Window Functions with Python

 Introduction to Window Functions in SQL